Diablo IV: How to Get Heir of Perdition – Best Craft Route

 Advertisement

-If you searched for Héritier de perdition, that is the same item as Heir of Perdition.
-It is not a separate seasonal helm.
-What changes from season to season is usually the best farming route, the boss terminology, and how efficient direct drops feel compared with crafting.
+If you searched for Héritier de perdition, that is the same item as Heir of Perdition — just the localized name, not a separate helm.

 Why Heir of Perdition is worth targeting

-• Movement Speed, which makes it feel good even outside pure bossing
+• Movement Speed, which keeps it useful even outside pure bossing

-• +2 to Core Skills, making it broadly useful across multiple classes and builds
+• +2 to Core Skills, which is what makes it broadly strong across classes

-The best method: craft Heir of Perdition at the Jeweler
+The best method: craft it at the Jeweler

 • 2 Resplendent Sparks